 What is AIDS?

-AIDS is a disease that attacks and destroys the immune system because of destruction of white blood cells (CD4 + T lymphocytes).
-AIDS or AIDS in Portuguese of Portugal is considered one of the most serious health problems facing humankind thanks to its pandemic aspect (planetary).
+AIDS is a disease that attacks and destroys the immune system due to the destruction of white blood cells (T lymphocytes CD4+).
+AIDS, or AIDS in Portuguese of Portugal, is considered one of the most serious health problems faced by humanity thanks to its pandemic (planetary) aspect.

 What is the causative agent?

-A AIDS occurs a few years after aa HIV, the virus that attacks the cells of the immune system, destroying the white blood cells (T lymphocytes CD4 +).
-The lack of these cells decreases the body's ability to counteract diseases caused by microscopic organisms that are not normally able cause harm in people with immune system free of HIV.
+A AIDS occurs a few years after infection with HIV, a virus that attacks cells of the immune system, destroying white blood cells (CD4 + T lymphocytes).
+The lack of these cells diminishes the body's ability to counteract illnesses caused by microscopic organisms that are not normally capable of harming people with HIV-free immune systems.

 Transmission / Contagion

-HIV can be transmitted through blood, semen, vaginal secretions, breast milk by, or transfusion of contaminated blood.
-The HIV-positive or HIV virus even if not present symptoms of AIDS, transmit the virus, so the importance of condom use in all sexual relations.
+HIV can be transmitted through the blood, sperm and vaginal secretions, through breast milk, or transfusion of contaminated blood.
+The carrier of the HIV or HIV virus even though it does not show symptoms of AIDS, conveys the virus, therefore, the importance of condom use in all sexual relations.

-Knowing this, you can live with an HIV positive person with AIDS or without major fears.
-Can kiss, hug, give love and share the same physical space without fear of contracting HIV.
+Aware of this, you can live with an HIV positive person or with AIDS without any major fears.
+You can kiss, hug, cuddle, and share the same physical space without being afraid of contracting HIV.

-The more respect you give to anyone living with HIV or AIDS, the better the response to treatment, because social interaction is very important for increasing self-esteem and thus prevents them suffer with depression, one of the triggers AIDS.
+The more respect you give to those living with HIV or AIDS, the better the response to treatment, because socializing is very important for increasing people's self-esteem and therefore prevents them from suffering from depression, one of the triggers of AIDS.

 Assim acid HIV / Aids